 Several of the best Loki stories have explored the idea of the god of mischief turning over a new leaf and becoming a good guy, but few have explored what might happen if one of Loki's villainous schemes came to fruition and he actually won.

-That's exactly what happens in the limited series Loki by Robert Rodi and Esad Ribic, later collected as Thor & Loki: Blood Brothers.
+That's exactly what happens in the limited series Loki by Robert Rodi and Esad Ribic, later collected as Thor & Loki: Blood Brothers (opens in new tab).

 In this alt-reality tale, Loki does it: he dethrones Odin, imprisons Thor, and takes over as the ruler of Asgard and the Nine Realms.
 But when he finally attains what he was looking for since childhood, what does he actually do with it?
-Through the course of this series, a bitter Loki discovers that the unscrupulous tactics it took to make it this far may be outmatched by what's asked of him to keep his proverbial high ground.
+Through the course of this series, a bitter Loki discovers that the unscrupulous tactics it took to make it this far might be outmatched by what's asked of him to keep his proverbial high ground.

 Loki keeps his brother Thor enchained and under his thumb while he's king, but when Hela comes to Asgard and asks for the hammer-wielding god to be put to death, everything changes.
 For all the bitterness Loki has soaked in, Thor is still part of the family that took him in and forgave him time and time again.
 But after the bloody path he took to become the King of Asgard, can he spare his brother Thor without undermining all he sought to gain and finally achieved?